Improved Fixed-Rank Nystr\"om Approximation via QR Decomposition: Practical and Theoretical Aspects: The Standard Nystr om Method

 \section{The Standard Nystr\"om Method}

-The Nystr\"om method generates a fixed-rank approximation of the SPSD kernel matrix $\K\in\R^{n\times n}$ by selecting a small set of bases referred to as ``landmark points''.
-The simplest and most common selection technique is uniform sampling without replacement \cite{Nystrom2001,kumar2012sampling}.
-In this case, each data point in the data set is sampled with the same probability, i.e., $p_i=\frac{1}{n}$, for $i=1,\ldots,n$.
+The Nystr\"om method generates a fixed-rank approximation of the SPSD kernel matrix $\K\in\R^{n\times n}$ by selecting a small set of vectors referred to as ``landmark points''.
+The simplest selection technique is uniform sampling without replacement \cite{Nystrom2001,kumar2012sampling}, where each data point is sampled with the same probability, i.e., $p_i=\frac{1}{n}$, for $i=1,\ldots,n$.
 The advantage of this technique is the low computational complexity associated with sampling landmark points.
 However, uniform sampling does not take into account the nonuniform structure of many data sets and the resulting kernel matrices.
 Therefore, sampling mechanisms with respect to nonuniform distributions have been proposed to address this problem.
-This line of work requires the computation of (approximate) statistical leverage scores of $\K$, which is more expensive than uniform sampling \cite{Nystrom_Kernel_Approx,mahoney2009cur,FastApproxCohLev}.
+This line of work requires the computation of statistical leverage scores of $\K$, which is more expensive than uniform sampling \cite{Nystrom_Kernel_Approx,mahoney2009cur,FastApproxCohLev}.
 In addition, leverage score sampling often requires computing the entire kernel matrix $\K$, which negates one of the principal benefits of the Nystr\"om method.
 A comprehensive review and comparison of uniform and nonuniform landmark selection techniques can be found in \cite{kumar2012sampling,sun2015review}.

 More recently, generating landmark points using out-of-sample extensions of input data has been shown to be effective for high quality Nystr\"om approximations.
-This line of work originates from the work of Zhang et al.~\cite{zhang2010clusteredNys,zhang2008improved}, and it is based on the observation that the Nystr\"om approximation error depends on the quantization error of encoding the data set with the landmark points.
+This line of research originates from the work of Zhang et al.~\cite{zhang2008improved,zhang2010clusteredNys}, and it is based on the observation that the Nystr\"om approximation error depends on the quantization error of encoding the data set with the landmark points.
 Hence, the landmark points are selected to be the centroids found from K-means clustering.
 In machine learning and pattern recognition, K-means clustering is a well-established technique to partition a data set into clusters by trying to minimize the total sum of the squared Euclidean distances of each point to the closest cluster center \cite{Bishop}.